-The enclosed proxy is solicited by the Board of Directors (the "Board") of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation ("we," "us" or the "Company"), for use at the 2011 Annual Meeting of Stockholders (the "Annual Meeting") to be held on May 20, 2011, at 9:00 a.m., local time, at the Hyatt Regency Coral Gables, located at 50 Alhambra Plaza, Coral Gables, Florida 33134.
-The approximate date on which this statement and the enclosed proxy will be sent to stockholders will be April 11, 2011.
+The enclosed proxy is solicited by the Board of Directors (the "Board") of Catalyst Pharmaceutical Partners, Inc., a Delaware corporation, for use at the 2012 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Friday, June 1, 2012, at 9:00 a.m., local time, at the Hyatt Regency Coral Gables, located at 50 Alhambra Plaza, Coral Gables, Florida 33134.
+The approximate date on which this statement and the enclosed proxy will be sent to stockholders will be April 13, 2012.
 The form of proxy indicates a space for you to withhold your vote for any proposal.
 You are urged to indicate your vote on each matter in the space provided.
-If signed but no space is marked, it will be voted upon by the persons named at the meeting: (i) for the election of six persons to our Board of Directors to serve until the 2012 annual meeting of stockholders, or until their respective successors are duly elected and qualified or until their earlier death, resignation, or removal; (ii) for the approval of an amendment to our 2006 Stock Incentive Plan; (iii) for the ratification of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011; and (iv) in their discretion, upon such other business as may properly come before the meeting.
+If signed but no space is marked, it will be voted upon by the persons named at the meeting: (i) for the election of six persons to our Board of Directors to serve until the 2013 annual meeting of stockholders, or until their respective successors are duly elected and qualified or until their earlier death, resignation, or removal; (ii) for the approval of an amendment to our 2006 Stock Incentive Plan increasing the number of shares of our common stock issuable under the Plan by an additional 1,000,000 shares (from an aggregate of 2,688,828 shares to an aggregate of 3,688,828 shares); (iii) for the ratification of Grant Thornton LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012; and (iv) in their discretion, upon such other business as may properly come before the meeting.